libwasm/libwasm/README.md

 It also contains an assembler (converting .wat to .wasm), a dissassembler (converting .wasm to .wat), a converter between sequential code and folded code and a converter from a text file to a C file.

-## New feature: generating c code for scripts (.wast files).
+## New feature: Added testsuite

-The convertS program can now generate C code for scripts.
-Only the *module*, *invoke* and *assert_return* commands are implemented.
-The resulting C file can be compiled and run, giving error messages when an *assert_return* command fails.
+A large subset of the wabt testsuite base directory was added to the 'script' directory.

-Refer to the documentation for an example.
+Refer to the documentation for more information.

 ## Installation
 You require a c++17 compliant C++compiler.